slowriot/libtelegram/README.md

 All Telegram types are encapsulated in type-safe objects, and elegant error tolerance is provided in a monadic way using std::optional.
-As well as using the native types, you have the option to access any values decoded from incoming json, and to write the outgoing json yourself, either raw or in convenient Boost Property Tree format.
+As well as using the native types, you have the option to access any values decoded from incoming json, and to write the outgoing json yourself, either raw or in convenient json object format.

 # Features #
 * Modern, paradigmatic, clean and professional C++14 / C++17 programming style.